libp2p/js-libp2p/examples/webrtc-direct/README.md

 ## 2. Run a browser libp2p dialer
 When in the root folder of this example, type `npm run dev` in terminal.
 You should see an address where you can browse the running client.
 Open this address in your browser.
-In my case the address was `http://127.0.0.1:12345`.
 In console logs you should see logs about successful connection with the node client.
 In the output of node client you should see a log message about successful connection as well.